-Adopt A Meal at Bethlehem House; consider preparing and serving a meal at Bethlehem House in 2020.
+Adopt A Meal at Bethlehem House; consider preparing and serving a meal at Bethlehem House.
 Missions Outreach is looking for volunteers to prepare and serve a meal at Bethlehem House on behalf of St. Joseph's Church for the upcoming year.
 This is a great volunteer opportunity for parish families and friends.
 Bethlehem House, a homeless shelter in Conway, feeds up to 60 people nightly.
 Anyone who is hungry is invited into this caring home for dinner.
 Menu ideas include:

 Six- 9x13 casserole dishes of: lasagna, spaghetti, chicken or beef fajitas, burritos, meatloaf; or 4-6 large pots of: chicken or/and vegetable soup, chili; any heavy meat/protein dish.